vishalmidya/MiCA-Microbial-Co-occurrence-Analysis/MiCA-vignette.md

 set.seed(45667)
 outcome <-  1 * three_clique  + covariates %*% rep(0.1, 4) + rnorm(n, 0, 0.5)
 ```
 This outcome is already supplied in the dataset.
 However, note that the effect size of the `three_clique` is set at `1`.
-Further, note that individually `(Taxa + cov1 + cov2 + cov3 + cov4)`, the relative abundances of the three Taxa are _not_ significantly associated with the outcome.
+Further, note that individually `(outcome ~ Taxa + cov1 + cov2 + cov3 + cov4)`, the relative abundances of the three Taxa are _not_ significantly associated with the outcome.
 Only through the three-ordered clique, is there a significant statistical association.

 ```{}
              Estimate Std.
 Error t value Pr(>|t|)